What is Hospice Care?

 Hospice patients are assigned to a team of professionals who are specially trained in hospice and end-of-life care.
 Part of the team is your own physician who continues to manage your medical care.
 The Hospice team is made up of:

-- Registered nurses provide direct patient care and support to caregivers.
-RNs are highly trained and work closely with the patient’s physician to provide effective pain and symptom management.
-They schedule their visits and maintain contact with the patient and the caregiver on a regular basis.
+- Registered nurses (RNs) who provide direct patient care and support to caregivers.
+RNs are highly trained and work closely with the patient’s physician to help manage pain and other difficult symptoms.
+Nurses schedule their visits and maintain contact with the patient and the caregiver on a regular basis.
 A nurse is available 24 hours a day, seven days a week to respond to all questions and concerns.

-- Licensed practical nurses assist families and provide personal care under the direction of the hospice RN case manager.
+- Licensed practical nurses (LPNs) who assist families by providing personal care under the direction of the Hospice RN.
 They also maintain the proper course of care that has been outlined for each patient in his or her goals of care.

-- Hospice aides assist with personal care, including bathing, dressing, oral and nail care and homemaker services at home, the Inpatient Center and senior care facilities.
+- Hospice aides who assist with personal care, including bathing, dressing, oral and nail care and homemaker services at home, at the Inpatient Center and at local senior care facilities.

-- Spiritual care staff are sensitive to the spiritual needs of individuals facing serious illness.
-They are available to hospice patients, their families and caregivers, and work closely with their clergy or other spiritual support systems in the community.
+- Spiritual care staff who are sensitive to the spiritual needs of individuals facing serious illness.
+They are available to atients, their families and caregivers, and work closely with their clergy or other spiritual support systems in the community.

-- Complementary therapists including our on-staff massage and music therapists are available to patients to relieve pain, bring comfort and provide support.
+- Complementary therapists, including our on-staff massage and music therapists, who are available to relieve pain, bring comfort and provide support to patients.

-- Volunteers visit patients at home, in senior care facilities or in the Inpatient Center.
-They also check on deliveries of equipment or medication.
+- Volunteers who are available to visit patients at home, in senior care facilities or at the Inpatient Center.
+Volunteers may also check on deliveries of equipment or medication.
 Volunteers provide a friendly smile, a listening ear, and a helping hand.
 They complete an in-depth training program before assisting patients and families.